play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 Note: HOST_PATH and CONTAINER_PATH can be a folder or file.
 None of the Paths have to exist before starting the Container as they will be created automatically during the start.

-Several cases to consider:
-- the HOST_PATH does not exist within the container
-- the CONTAINER_PATH exists within the container

 ### 1st case

 Let's run an alpine container bind mounting the local /tmp folder inside the container /data folder.